 When Dawn Fishback was diagnosed with a brain tumor in 1990, she never realized it would lead her to finding her life’s work.

 When Dawn was nine years old she told her father that she wanted to be a doctor just before he unexpectedly passed away.
-She started laying the groundwork to become a health care provider by obtaining her bachelors degree in microbiology at UCLA.
-Next, she was accepted into the Keck School Of Medicine of USC’s physician assistant program.
+She started laying the groundwork to become a health care provider by obtaining her bachelors degree in microbiology at the University of California, Los Angeles.
+Next, she was accepted into the Keck School of Medicine of USC’s physician assistant program.
 Her dream was right on track.

 Six months into the program, Dawn started experiencing numbness on the left side of her face and severe headaches, which interfered with her ability to study.
 Concerned, she reached out to a friend of hers, who was a USC-trained gynecologist, to order an MRI of her brain.

 Sure enough, the scan revealed an acoustic neuroma.
 She had a large, slow-growing benign tumor in the auditory canal, which was causing pressure on her brain stem.
-A Keck Medicine of USC–trained general surgeon, who happened to be the husband of the gynecologist who ordered the MRI, called Dawn with the news.
+A Keck Medicine–trained general surgeon, who happened to be the husband of the gynecologist who ordered the MRI, called Dawn with the news.
 “I have some good news and some bad news,” he explained.
 “The bad news is that you have a tumor.
-The good news is that it appears to be benign and I have the best surgeon in the USA who can take it out, Steven Giannotta.”
+The good news is that it appears to be benign and I have the best surgeon in the USA who can take it out: Steven Giannotta.”

 Call for an Appointment